25 and Counting: Our Clients

 MT:

 Phew, well there have been quite a few.
-We did a programme of work with Great Ormond Street Hospital around medical mediation, especially in the light of some high-profile ‘best interests’ cases.
-That took about two years.
-There was also a project that I led on in Jordan, where we were working with the judiciary in Amman to get mediation built into their court processes: that was a big one.
-And then there have been several instances where we have trained groups within an organisation and then, seeing the benefits, they have then asked us to return to train all of their managers.
+We did a programme of work with Great Ormond Street Hospital around medical mediation, especially in light of some high-profile ‘best interests’ cases, which took about two years.
+There was also a project that I led on in Jordan, where we were working with the judiciary in Amman to get mediation built into their court processes: that was another big one.
+And then there have been several instances where we have trained groups within an organisation and, after seeing the benefits, they have then asked us to return to train all of their managers.

-So, yes: plenty of big projects, and I am sure plenty more yet to come!
+So, yes: plenty of big projects, and I am sure there will be plenty more to come!